Urban Rivers and Catchments Program 2023

 How do I complete the budget table?

-Each grant application requires a detailed project budget and an Excel template has been provided for you to complete.
-Instructions on how to use the template are included in the first tab of the Excel Workbook.
+The project budget template is an Excel template.
+Instructions on how to use the template are included in the first tab of the workbook.
 This project budget template will also assist you in completing the eligible project expenditure budget table in the application form.

-What are the financial limits that can be applied to selected eligible expenditure?
+What are the financial limits for eligible expenditure?

-• Labour on-cost activities up to a maximum of 30 per cent of total eligible labour expenditure
+• labour on-cost activities up to a maximum of 30% of total eligible labour expenditure

-• Administrative support and overheads for project management or project coordination additional to the normal day-to-day running costs of the organisation up to a maximum of 10 per cent of non-onground expenditure
+• administrative support and overheads for project management or project coordination additional to the normal day-to-day running costs of the organisation up to a maximum of 10% of non on-ground expenditure

-• Contingency costs up to a maximum of 10 per cent of eligible expenditure
+• contingency costs up to a maximum of 10% of eligible expenditure

-• Independent audit up to a maximum of 1 per cent of total eligible expenditure.
+• independent audit costs up to a maximum of 1% of total eligible expenditure.

 What are in-kind contributions?